Introduction of Short Covering

 - The optimism line above means the resistance line.
 If the prices break the resistance level, the stock is said to be in an uptrend.

-- By the rule of demand and supply, the prices eventually shoot up without any fundamental reason for the surge in prices.
+- By the rule of demand and supply, the prices eventually shoot up without any fundamental reason for the surge.

-- The short-term investors have closed their position but this has led to an unwanted increase in price.
-The unknown investors consider this as an “uptrend” and further buys the stocks.
-Such increase has no fundamental base.
-Thus, over the period of time, the stock will rebound back to its fundamental price at the downside.
+- The short-term investors have closed their position, but this has led to an unwanted increase in price.
+The unknown investors consider this an “uptrend” and buy the stocks further.
+Such an increase has no fundamental base.
+Thus, over time, the stock will rebound to its fundamental price at the downside.

 Conclusion

-Short covering basically helps the short sellers to close their position created due to selling the stock earlier.
-The investor either gains or losses the money in case of short squeezing occurred as a result of short covering.
-However, this short covering may be done by few voluminous short sellers, leaving the fundamental traders at the shock.
+Short covering helps the short sellers to close their position created due to selling the stock earlier.
+The investor either gains or losses the money in case of short squeezing occurs as a result of short covering.
+However, a few voluminous short sellers may do this short covering, leaving the fundamental traders in shock.

 Recommended Articles

 This is a guide to Short Covering.
-Here we also discuss the introduction and how does short covering work? along with the example. you may also have a look at the following articles to learn more –
+Here we also discuss the introduction and how short covering works.
+Along with the example.
+You may also have a look at the following articles to learn more –